mecid/mecid.github.io/_posts/2023-02-06-mastering-charts-in-swiftui-interactions.md

 }
 ```

 Finally, we store the index value of the recent drag gesture in the state variable and update our chart content to plot the rectangle to cover the selected area.
+Remember that you can update your chart as you want to create interactive charts.
+For example, you can show annotations, plot additional content, change colors, etc.

 In the recent example, we use the *value(forX:)* function on the *ChartProxy* type to read the value by providing the point on the X-axis, but we can also use *value(forY:)* to read by Y-axis, or *value(for:)* to read both by X and Y.